Offshoring vs Outsourcing: What’s the difference?

-IBM and Apple are just some of the big names that have profited greatly employing these business strategies.
-But of course, this is no guarantee that all businesses will strive using these methods.
-It all depends on how these are implemented in your business operations.
-The best way to decide which practice will work for your company operations is to weigh in their pros and cons.
+IBM and Apple are just some of the big names that have profited greatly by employing these business strategies.
+But of course, this is no guarantee that all businesses will strive to use these methods.
+It all depends on how these are set in your business operations.
+Weigh in the pros and cons to determine which practice will work best for your company.

-profits were set on a steady decline for decades due to exposure to currency fluctuation, although it never accurately reflected the company’s entire business revenue.
-Recently, IBM’s consecutive declining quarters have started recovering, with revenues jumping 4% annually since they’ve steered their focus on software development and services.
+- IBM receives criticism from The New York Post for its outsourcing activities.
+They hired more foreign workers while the local labor market was in convulsion.
+Along with the negative public perception, the company’s performance had deteriorated significantly due to outsourcing.
+The company’s profits were set on a steady decline for decades due to exposure to currency fluctuation.
+Although it never accurately reflected the company’s entire business revenue.
+Recently, IBM’s consecutive declining quarters have started recovering.
+Their revenues have grown by 4% annually since they’ve steered their focus on software development and services.

 - Microsoft has one of the most profitable overseas operations, second only to Apple.
-The software giant has strategically divided its subsidiaries in multiple foreign locations to leverage tax incentives, but a court battle with the Internal Revenue Service in 2015 eventually held them accountable for tax avoidance.
+The software giant has strategically divided its subsidiaries in multiple foreign locations to leverage tax incentives.
+But a court battle with the Internal Revenue Service in 2015 eventually held them accountable for tax avoidance.
 But despite the higher tax liability, Microsoft’s profits continue to grow at an impressive rate.
 The company, along with other multinational corporations, have set up similar offshoring structures to decrease taxes.

 Which one is better?

 In the end, it’s all about finding the right balance between distributing critical and non-critical parts of your operations.
-Offshoring is the most ideal option if you want to enhance your operations while retaining full control of the process.
-Although it has its own fair share of challenges, it is far safer than handing over important information about your business to outsiders.
+Offshoring is most ideal if you want to enhance your operations while retaining full control of the process.
+It is far safer than handing over important information about your business to outsiders.